What is art?

 The fact that art is quite connected to human experience makes it unsurprising that we have always made it part of our ways of living.
-This is why ancient and present day indigenous groups from all over the world have a knack of mixing art and their traditional artefacts or rituals without them knowing.
+This is why ancient and present-day indigenous groups from all over the world have a knack for mixing art and their traditional artifacts or rituals without them knowing.

 Great Art tells meaningful stories

 A rural circus is underway outdoor under the blazing sun.
 An animal tamer performs a stunt with his elephant who is trying to use his trunk to pick up an apple.
 Lions and Parrots are waiting for its turn to entertain people.
 The audience watches it with a lot of amusement and astonishment.

 The Indians of the old Mughal Empire were known to take pride in their elaborate architecture that had great societal importance, such as the famous Taj Mahal.

 The beautiful structures and images once produced by the Christians of Medieval Europe and all over the world were primarily created to worship and celebrate God, such as the many churches and cathedrals that are famous today.

 In Japan, there’s art in almost every little thing they do, like the way they garden, forge swords, or even serve tea.

 Some say, art is boring.
 But the fact remains that art has the power to take cultural practices from where they are from and then transport and integrate them into different parts of the world without losing their identity.

 There, these art forms can be used to entertain, create awareness, and even inspire foreigners to accept these cultures, no matter how strange or alien they may seem.